How to assemble your shade structure

 - Add one half of the legs (step 4), and attach to side of the 20′ x 24′.
 Tighten all eye bolts.

 - Adjust the legs to straight vertical positions.
-Move to the side, drive in re-bar stakes, place leg poles over stakes, and tighten bolt/nut to secure (step 6)
+Move to the side, then see (step 6)

 - Attach the roof tarp (step 3) at the erected height.
 A step ladder is useful.

 Blackrock Hardware shade is great for what it says: shade.
 However, in the rain, the flat roof will collect water.
 If this happens simply tip the water off the roof tarp with a broom handle or cut a small hole in the center of each 10′ quadrant for drainage.